“Herb Caen once noted that the Blue Fox served radicchio salad 35 years before it became trendy”

-In the 60’s my parents would leave us in the arms of the babysitter while they escaped to a nirvana of a restaurant called Papa DiCarlos.
 Legend has it that Mr. DiCarlo, an Italian immigrant, was driving into Los Angeles with his wife looking for a place to live.
 Stuck in traffic, she finally declared, “Take the next exit.
 We are getting off this damn freeway!”
-As any intelligent man does when faced with such a demand, he pulled off the road, and that is where they stayed, opening a restaurant the likes of which Los Angeles had never seen before.
+As an intelligent man does when faced with such a demand, he pulled off the road, and that is where they stayed, opening a restaurant the likes of which Los Angeles had never seen before.
 It was also one of the best-kept secrets in the area.

-These days when friends introduce me to new people, the conversation most often includes something to the effect of, “He ruined me for cheap food!
-Before I met him I could have chicken nuggets at McDonalds.
+These days when my friends introduce me to new people, the conversation most often includes something to the effect of, “He ruined me for cheap food!
+Before I met him I could have chicken nuggets at McDonald’s.
 Now I am picky about everything.”
 That makes me feel good.
-Teaching is a noble profession.
+I love sharing the experience of a good meal.

-It makes sense that most of you reading this are passionate about food.
+Most of you who are reading this are passionate about food.
 You know how to taste, to pay attention to the lingering finish of a bite, to the texture and consistency of the food.
 Lead the blind from the darkness and share your knowledge.
 Teach your children how to behave and take them to restaurants.
-Inspire your family, your friends, everyone that will listen.
+Inspire your family, your friends, and everyone that will listen.
 Promote great restaurants.
 You’ll leave a heritage of love and memories that only sitting around a table groaning with food will bring.

 1Pity the Blind in Palate was a wonderful essay written by M.F.
 K. Fisher in Serve it Forth, 1937.
 She was one of the greatest food writers of our time and is still a wonderful read.